arya-analytics/delta/docs/rfc/220604-segment-distribution.md

 and key-value layers.
 When executing a query, the SQL layer can turn a logical plan into a physical plan that executes on a single machine, performing unaware reads and writes from the distributed kv layer below.
-It can, however, also construct a physical plan that moves aggregation logic to the SQL layer's of *other* machines in the cluster.
+It can, however, also construct a physical plan that moves aggregation logic to the SQL layers' of *other* machines in the cluster.
 This distributed physical plan can perform aggregations on nodes where the data is stored, and then return a much smaller result OTN back to the SQL layer of the responsible node.